Which personal trainer certification is best for you?

-On plus side, the main non-corrective resistance training exercises covered are broad in scope, and on their own provide you with enough variety to develop comprehensive programs for a range of goals.
+On the plus side, the main non-corrective resistance training exercises covered are broad in scope, and on their own provide you with enough variety to develop comprehensive programs for a range of goals.

 Additionally, the exercise library at the end gives an excellent alphabetized list of the main exercises used in resistance training.

-Of these three topics, the energy systems section is the most relevant when it comes to personal training skills, and this topic is covered in the most depth compared to the cardiovascular and endocrine systems.
+Of these three things, the energy systems section is the most relevant when it comes to personal training skills, and this topic is covered in the most depth compared to the cardiovascular and endocrine systems.

 This is a good thing in many ways, as often the cardiovascular and endocrine system chapters in fitness certifications far exceed the practical knowledge needed for actual training.
 This simply results in more memorization demand to pass the test without adding anything practical.